Frequently Asked Questions (FAQs)

 What kit should I wear?

-There is no such thing as bad weather, just inappropriate clothing.
-As a minimum you will need a good pair of padded cycling shorts, which you can get from any good bicycle shop.
-In addition, you want to layer up dependent on the weather.
-We’ll be sending out a full kit list before the event with more detailed guidance but as a summary you should have the following:
+At the very least we recommend some decent padded cycling shorts, which you can get from any good bicycle shop.
+If the weather turns, which we all know is a possibility in English weather, you will want to be able to layer up.
+We’ll be sending out a full kit list prior to the event but as a summary you should have the following:

 - Helmet (No helmet, no ride)